Welcome To LI Integrated Physical Therapy Bohemia, NY

 When living with sore muscles or an injury, you’ve likely spent a lot of time searching for a way to manage your symptoms quickly.
 Ice and heat therapy are very beneficial for managing pain, but each treatment works better for different situations.
 At LI Integrated, our Physical Therapy Bohemia, NY can help identify the underlying cause of your symptoms and employ the proper techniques to relieve your pain.
 Continue reading to discover when you should use ice or heat therapy.

 Ice vs. Heat: What To Use And When

 Ice and heat play helpful roles in treatment, but understanding when to use them can be tricky without the help of a Physical Therapy Bohemia, NY.
 In most cases, ice therapy should be used at the onset of an injury, and heat should be utilized later.
 Acute injuries often cause your body to react with inflammation and swelling, so ice therapy can help cool the inflamed tissue and reduce your swelling.
 Heat at the beginning of an injury can cause an opposite reaction, so it is best to use heat during your recovery to help you get back to health.
-Here are some things to keep in mind when deciding between ice or heat for your injury or pain:
+Here are some compassionate and individual things to keep in mind when deciding between ice or heat for your specific needs for injury or pain: